 Academic honesty in the advancement of knowledge requires that all students and instructors respect the integrity of one another's work and recognize the important of acknowledging and safeguarding intellectual property.
 There are many different forms of academic dishonesty.
 The following kinds of honesty violations and their definitions are not meant to be exhaustive.
 Rather, they are intended to serve as examples of unacceptable academic conduct.

 - Plagiarism is taking and presenting as one's own the writings or ideas of others, without citing the source.
 You should understand the concept of plagiarism and keep it in mind when taking exams and preparing written materials.
-If you do not understand how to "cite a source" correctly, you must ask for help. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, or using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question.
+If you do not understand how to "cite a source" correctly, you must ask for help. - Asking someone else to write your essay or using an essay writing service is a serious academic honesty infraction. - Cheating is defined as fraud, deceit, or dishonesty in an academic assignment, or using or attempting to use materials, or assisting others in using materials that are prohibited or inappropriate in the context of the academic assignment in question.

-Anyone caught cheating or plagiarizing will receive a zero (0) on the exam or assignment, and the instructor may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
+Anyone caught cheating or plagiarizing will receive a zero "0" on the exam, essay, or assignment, and the instructor may report the incident to the Campus Disciplinary Officer, who may place related documentation in a file.
+A plagiarism score above 25% is a serious error and will result in a point deduction on the essay.

+Anyone who allows another student to copy homework, journals, or quiz assignments will also receive a "0" on the assignment - enabling another student to cheat is also cheating.
 Repeated acts of cheating may result in an F in the course and/or disciplinary action.
 Please refer to the General Catalog for more information on academic dishonesty or other misconduct.
 Acts of cheating include, but are not limited to, the following: (a) plagiarism; (b) copying or attempting to copy from others during an examination or on an assignment; (c) communicating test information with another person during an examination; (d) allowing others to do an assignment or portion of an assignment; (e) using a commercial term paper service.
+Also remember, that any paper you have written and submitted to another teacher for a grade no longer belongs to you, it belongs to the instructor and can't be submitted in this class for a grade.